ASERG-STELA/shu-development-process/modelling-design/level5/level5-design.md

 * Entity Relationship Diagram
 * Sequence Diagram

 This document is a follow-up to the previous document and will provide examples of some more high level concepts you will need to consider when creating these diagrams.
-There will be templates provided for you if you wish to use them.

 ## 2. Table of Contents
 - [3.
 Software Model Diagrams](#3-software-model-diagrams)